- Never be mean to yourself.

-Your life will transform once you stop talking bad to yourself, stop taking things personally, stop making assumptions, and always do your best.
+The Four Agreements was written by Don Miguel Ruiz.
+It explains that your life will transform once you stop talking bad to yourself, stop taking things personally, stop making assumptions, and always do your best.
+It taught me the importance of the relationship you develop with yourself and how it impacts your life.

 It’s a good book, easy to understand.

-The only problem is that it deals with fixing negative thoughts, not the causes of negative thoughts.
+The only problem is that it deals with fixing negative thoughts instead of with the causes of negative thoughts.

-When it tells you to stop judging yourself down, it doesn’t say enough about the reasons why you do it.
-That’s too bad.
+For example, when it tells you to stop judging yourself, it doesn’t say enough about the reasons why you do it.

 Still, I highly recommend it.